jorbDehmel/oak/README.md

 }
 ```

-Oak does not have private members.
+Oak does not have private members, nor does it have inheritance.
+Eventually, traits will be implemented as in Rust.

 ## Division Of Labor